hirobon1690/vl53l0x-esp-idf/README.md

-# VL53L0X library for Arduino
+# VL53L0X library for ESP-IDF
 [www.pololu.com](https://www.pololu.com/)

 ## Summary

-This is a library for the Arduino IDE that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
+This is a library for the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/#) that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
 The library makes it simple to configure the sensor and read range data from it via I&sup2;C.

 ## Supported platforms

-This library is designed to work with the Arduino IDE versions 1.6.x or later; we have not tested it with earlier versions.
-This library should support any Arduino-compatible board, including the [Pololu A-Star 32U4 controllers](https://www.pololu.com/category/149/a-star-programmable-controllers).
+This library is designed to work with the ESP-IDF versions 4.0 or later; we have not tested it with earlier versions.
+This library should support any ESP32-compatible board.

 ## Getting started